LegendaryMediaTV/EGP-Graphai/exports/markdown-par/WEBUS2020/07-JDG.md

 <sup>9</sup> My heart is toward the governors of Israel,<br>who offered themselves willingly among the people.<br>Bless Yahweh!

 <sup>10</sup> “Speak, you who ride on white donkeys,<br>you who sit on rich carpets,<br>and you who walk by the way.<br>
-<sup>11</sup> Far from the noise of archers, in the places of drawing water,<br>there they will rehearse Yahweh’s righteous acts,<br>the righteous acts of his rule in Israel.<br>
+<sup>11</sup> Far from the noise of archers, in the places of drawing water,<br>there they will rehearse Yahweh’s righteous acts,<br>the righteous acts of his rule in Israel.

 “Then Yahweh’s people went down to the gates.<br>
 <sup>12</sup> ‘Awake, awake, Deborah!<br>Awake, awake, utter a song!<br>Arise, Barak, and lead away your captives, you son of Abinoam.’